elmalla/python-tutor-resources-malaysia/README.md

-# Python Tutor Resources Malaysia
+# Python Tutor and Computer Science Tutoring in South Korea: Resources and Testimonials

-Welcome to the **Python Tutor Resources Malaysia** repository!
-This repository provides students with valuable learning materials, including slides and exercises, for mastering Python programming, SQl, Databases and little intro about computer science.
+Discover top-notch Python, SQL and Database tutoring in South Korea Get access to high-quality learning materials, including Python programming exercises and Java coding tutorials.
+Learn from an experienced tutor with over 19 years in software programming.
+Join our classes to excel in your coding skills and achieve academic success.

 ## Class Resources